hashicorp/design-system/website/docs/components/form/checkbox/partials/code/how-to-use.md

 </Hds::Form::Checkbox::Group>
 ```

-#### "Field" items
+#### Field items

-A "group" of checkboxes is made of one or more "field" checkbox components (`Form::Checkbox::Field`).
-So all the arguments, attributes and modifiers that can be passed to the "field" component, can be passed to the same items in the "group" declaration.
+A group of Checkboxes is made of one or more `Form::Checkbox::Field` components.
+All the arguments, attributes, and modifiers that can be passed to `Form::Checkbox::Field` can be passed to the same items in the Group declaration.

 ```handlebars
 <Hds::Form::Checkbox::Group @layout="vertical" as |G|>